daniel-kun/kube-alive/README.md

 ## Deployment

 *Prerequisites:* You need to have `kubectl` installed and configured to point at a running cluster that you have admin access to.
 Supported CPU architectures are amd64 and arm32v7.
 It's tested on Kubernetes 1.9.1 on ubuntu on amd64 and raspbian on Raspberry Pis.
+You can even get this running on Windows by using minikube and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu.

 You can deploy kube-alive to your local cluster with this single command: